 8. Enable auditing of shares and folders

 Enable auditing of folders and shares so that access to files is monitored and changes to permissions are recorded.
-File Server audit component of LepideAuditor collects and monitors audit events from the Windows Event Log, and provides more detailed auditing for events such as file copies and historical permissions.
+You can also use Lepide’s File Server auditing solution to audit changes made to files, folders and their permissions.